Minhaj-Rahat/Minhaj-Rahat.github.io/_posts/2025-11-15-esil-rosetta-stone-binary-analysis.md

 4. **Embed** — train Word2Vec on the token sequences so semantically equivalent tokens from different architectures land near each other in vector space
 5. **Aggregate** — feed the token embeddings through a transformer encoder to produce a single embedding per function

-After normalization, CIAO's entire vocabulary is just **130 tokens** — compared to 975 tokens when using raw opcodes.
+After normalization, CIAO's entire vocabulary is just **130 tokens**, compared to 975 tokens when using raw opcodes.
 A smaller vocabulary means less noise, faster training, and better generalization.

 ## Try it yourself in 30 seconds